 Knowing about Flagler (1830-1913) is essential to understanding not just Palm Beach, but all of Florida.
 In addition to his importance to history, his personal story is more dramatic than a season of Downton Abbey and his Gilded Age mansion is just as opulent as Downton.
 Admission is $18 adults; $10 ages 13 to 17; $3 ages 6-12.

 When visiting the Flagler Museum, call ahead and find out when docent-led tours are available.
 We missed the 2 p.m. tour and instead took a very good self-guided audio tour.
+But on previous visits, the docent tour was memorable.
 Details.

 3. Window shop on Worth Avenue